 will be asked to submit a one-page project proposal.

 Homework assignments should be completed independently by each student

-and any program code should always be appropriately commented.
-Assignments are
+and any program code should always be appropriately commented and the report

 The strong preference is for team final projects from pairs of 2 students; however,